Boykoa97/CapstoneGitIntro/README.md

 algorithm and where they will be merged into the master branch.
 The master branch will allow the user to any of these sorts.

+note all test arrays will use integers for simplicity